and be considerate of homeowners who so kindly open their doors to you. ***

 844 West Fourth Street

 Description: Built in 1875 by Culver and Thorn, the church was paid for by Peter Herdic, who donated both the land and the building to the parish.
 His father-in-law, Judge Maynard, presented the church with a set of Westminster chimes.
 The church is an example of English-Gothic architecture and contains stone quarried locally from Bald Eagle Mountain.
-A Victorian soup lunch will be served Saturday from 11 AM-2 PM and Sunday from 12 PM – 2 PM. https://trinity-williamsport.diocpa.org/
+Wrap, chips & beverage will be served Saturday from 11 AM-2 PM and a soup lunch on Sunday from 12 PM – 3 PM. https://trinity-williamsport.diocpa.org/

 436 West Fourth Street